WeMaLa/spring-boot-elastic-docker-integration-tests/readme.md

 # Introduction

-This example shows how integration testing with SpringBoot 2 and Elastic can be accomplished using Docker.
+This example shows how integration testing with SpringBoot 2, Kotlin and Elasticsearch can be accomplished using Docker.

 ## Requirements